anastasiia-ria/pizza-parlor/README.md

 Describe: ListOfPizzas.prototype.checkIfEmpty

-Test: "it will reutn true if there are no pizzas in the pizzas list"
+Test: "It will return "true" if there are no pizzas in the pizzas list"
 Code:
 let listOfPizzas = new ListOfPizzas();
 listOfPizzas.checkIfEmpty();